 USB Thief is created for targeted attacks

-USB Thief uses intelligent encryption and fools one by not following the traditional encryptions methods that malware programs have.
+USB Thief uses intelligent encryption and fools one by not following the traditional encryption methods that malware programs have.
 Its special encryption ensures that it does not spread in masses outside its target environment.

-While the common logic says that a malware that spreads quickly is termed as very dangerous, such programs also attract immediate attention from security researchers who ensures that fixes and updates are released immediately.
+While the common logic says that malware that spreads quickly is termed as very dangerous, such programs also attract immediate attention from security researchers who ensures that fixes and updates are released immediately.
 However, with USB Thief adopting an offline attack strategy by targeting only the air-gapped systems it is almost a certainty that it won’t be detected.

 The malware trick users easily

 As per surveys, people don’t excise much caution before using USB storage into their PC.